Trail running

 Turn-by-turn directions

-This nine-leg trail, each covering between 20 and 30 kilomtres, starts above Verbier and leads to Zermatt.
-The Via Valais runs at high altitude, in the heart of the mountains, following marked hiking trails between passes, peaks and huts.
-The route allows itself a small amount of tar as it passes through certain villages worth visiting.
-Once you have left Verbier, the villages of Evolène, Zinal and Randa are the only other villages directly on the route before reaching Zermatt.
+The route starts above Verbier and leads in nine stages of 20 to 30 kilometers each to Zermatt.
+The Via Valais runs at altitude, in the heart of the mountains, on marked hiking trails.
+You hike between passes, peaks, and huts.
+The route also allows a bit of asphalt, as it crosses some mountain villages worth visiting.
+After leaving Verbier, the villages of Evolène, Zinal, and Randa are the next towns directly on the route before you reach Zermatt.

 Verbier - Cabane d'Essertze - Cabane des Aiguilles Rouges - Cabane des Becs de Bosson - Cabane de Moiry - Zinal - Turtmann Hut - Randa - Mountain Lodge Ze Seewijnu - Zermatt